InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     cp parameters-template.yaml parameters.yaml

-Then, when you have set your variables, run the playbook: -
+Then, when you have set your variables, identify your **KUBECONFIG** file, and run the playbook: -

+    export KUBECONFIG=<path-to-your-kubeconfig>
     ansible-playbook site.yaml -e @parameters.yaml

 To remove the application run the playbook again, but set the `ess_state` variable